noclue/openai/README.md

 # openai

-A Go client bindings library and CLI for the OpenAI API.
+Welcome to the Go client bindings library and CLI for the OpenAI API!
+With this tool, you can easily interact with the OpenAI API from your Go projects and command line.

+Some of the things you can do with the CLI include:

+* Generate images using the Image API
+* Create variations of images
+* Edit images with specified masks and prompt

 ## Features